RichardM20/RichardM20/README.md

 # 💫 About Me
 - I'm freelance developer
-- I'm a Developer passionate about what I do, I will break my limits here and now :)
+- I'm a Developer passionate about what I do, I will exceed my limits here and now :)
 > I enjoy this world of programming; it's incredible and satisfying what can be achieved with just a computer and an internet connection.